wp-plugins/dandyid-services/readme.txt

 [DandyID](http://www.dandyid.org/) is a free service that enables you to connect all of your online identities and make them globally accessible using your e-mail address.

-This plugin retrieves all of your online identities from DandyID and displays them in your sidebar, providing convenient **clickable links** to all of your blog visitors.
+This plugin retrieves all of your online identities from DandyID and displays them in your sidebar, providing **clickable links** to your blog visitors.

 **When you update your services on DandyID, they are updated automatically in your sidebar.**